andriirishko99/data_analyst_project_Python_SQL/project_Excel/README.md

 # Data Analyst Project

 Welcome to my GitHub profile!
-This repository showcases my data analyst project focused on web scraping book information from the web, storing it in an SQLite database, and analyzing the data using SQL and Python.
-This project highlights my skills in data extraction, data cleaning, database management, and deriving valuable insights from book market data.
+This repository showcases my Excel project, which focuses on data analysis and visualization using Microsoft Excel.
+This project highlights my skills in data manipulation, formula usage, chart creation, and deriving valuable insights from datasets.

 ### Steps involved in the project:
-- __Web Scraping__ <br>
-Use Beautiful Soup library to scrape book information from a website.
-Extract relevant details such as book title, genre, price, rating, and other attributes.
-- __Data Cleaning and Storage__ <br>
+- __Data Import and Cleaning__ <br>
-Clean the scraped data by removing any unnecessary characters, handling missing values, and ensuring data consistency.
-Create an SQLite database and define suitable table to store the book data.
+Import the dataset into Microsoft Excel and clean the data by removing duplicates, handling missing values, and formatting the data appropriately.
-- __Data Analysis__ <br>
+- __Data Transformation and Analysis__ <br>
-Utilize SQL queries to analyze the book data and derive insights.
-Some analysis tasks may include:
-    - Calculate statistics such as average prices, highest-rated books, or most popular genres.
-    - Analyze price distributions and identify price ranges for different genres.
-    - Investigate correlations between book ratings and prices.
+Utilize Excel's powerful functions and formulas to transform the data as needed for analysis.
+Perform various calculations, such as averages, totals, and percentages, to gain insights from the dataset.
+- __Data Visualization__ <br>
+Create visually appealing charts and graphs using Excel's charting tools to represent the analyzed data effectively.
+Utilize bar charts, line graphs, pie charts, and other visualization techniques to present the findings
-- __Visualization__ <br>
+- __PivotTables and PivotCharts__ <br>
-Utilize the Matplotlib library in Python to generate visualizations, including bar charts, scatter plots, and histograms, for presenting the findings of data analysis.
+Employ PivotTables and PivotCharts to summarize and analyze complex datasets quickly.
+Utilize these features to explore trends, patterns, and relationships in the data.
 - __Summary and Recommendations__ <br>
-Summarize the key findings from the analysis and provide recommendations based on the book market insights.
+Summarize the key findings from the analysis and provide recommendations based on the insights gained.

-By combining web scraping, SQLite database management, and SQL analysis, this project enables you to gather book data from the web, store it in a structured format, and analyze it using SQL queries.
-Python programming allows you to enhance the analysis with additional data cleaning, visualization, and reporting capabilities.
-This project showcases my skills in data extraction, database management, and analysis techniques for the book industry.
+By leveraging Excel's data manipulation, visualization, and analysis features, this project enables you to efficiently explore and understand datasets.
+Excel's versatility allows you to uncover valuable insights and present them in a visually appealing manner, making it an essential tool for data analysts.
+This project showcases my skills in Excel data analysis and visualization techniques, providing valuable contributions to various industries and decision-making processes.

 # Contributions and Feedback